-- Apply knowledge of mathematics and science to solve engineering problems
+- Apply knowledge of mathematics and science to engineering problems.

-- Conduct studies of engineering problems using research-based knowledge and methodologies
+- Conduct studies and lve problems using engineering and research methodologies.

-- Design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability, in accordance with standards
+- Design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, cial, political, ethical, health and safety, manufacturability, and sustainability, in accordance with standards.

 - Collaborate with multidisciplinary teams

-- Communicate effectively concepts, methods, findings, and solutions across diverse audiences
+- Communicate effectively concepts, methods, findings, and lutions across diverse audiences.

-- Evaluate the sustainability and impact of engineering solutions of complex problems
+- Evaluate the sustainability and impact of engineering lutions of complex problems.

 - Utilize techniques, skills, and modern engineering tools necessary for engineering practice